St Peter Hungate, Norwich: History

 After closure, in 1929, the church was converted to a Museum of Ecclesiastical Art (1932), later renamed Hungate Museum of Church Art.
 The museum closed in 1995, and the church passed into the care of Norwich Historic Churches Trust.
 It is now occupied by 'Hungate' a centre for Medieval Art.

 Organ

-The museum purchased a positive organ in 1938 from a monastery at Lucca, near Florence in Italy.
+The museum purchased a positive organ in 1938 from a monastery at Lucca, Tuscany Italy.
 A specification of the organ can be found on the National Pipe Organ Register.